golshan1993/HyperMarket/README.md

  * All Product Page :  The first page that the customer sees, it shows top rated, best sellers and popular products with slider.
  * Detail Product Page :  It shows details about products name and their description, color and ....
 The customer is able to add the product to the basket.
  * Category Page :  It shows the products related to the category chosen by customer.
- * Customer Basket Page : It shows all the products chosen by the customer and their price as well as the totall price.
+ * Customer Basket Page : It shows all the products chosen by the customer and their price as well as the total price.

 <br>